OlafTitz/freetzdns/README.md

 ### Domain blocklisting

-This resolver can use the domain blocklists from the [pi-hole](https://pi-hole.net) project or other sources.
+This resolver can use the domain blocklists found in the [pi-hole](https://pi-hole.net) project or other sources.
 As delivered, no domain blocklisting is used.
 Edit the `bin/getblock.sh` script to suit your needs.